zammad/zammad-documentation/admin/console/working-on-tickets.rst

    If you just use ``Ticket::Article.find(3)`` you can see further information (like who sent the mail, when we fetched it, ...).

-Update all tickets of a specific customer
+Update All Tickets of a Specific Customer
 -----------------------------------------

 .. warning::